Self-Help Tips for Managing Obsessive-Compulsive Disorderby Eileen Bailey Health Writer

 Challenge your interpretation of the situation

 Think about your fears and challenge them by asking yourself whether this is a realistic fear, whether you are confusing facts with thoughts, whether your thoughts are accurate, what are the disadvantages of thinking this way.
-When you challenge your fears you open yourself up to finding new thought processes.
+When you challenge your fears, you open yourself up to finding new thought processes.
+One study found that mindfulness-based cognitive behavioral therapy (MBCT,) which helps change thinking processes, was helpful for people with OCD.

 Accept that your OCD is interfering with your life